alchemy-fr/phrasea/doc/permissions.md

 # Permissions

-By default Phrasea offers 2 priviledged roles:
+By default, Phrasea offers 2 privileged roles:

 - **Super Admin** which can do anything
 - **Admin** which can do some things on some services